poetic/ember-fryctoria/README.md

 1. !!!
 TODO ? give trashStore localForage Serializer? overwrite this.serializerFor
    in trashStore.
-1. Change all tests to the same format

 1. TODO: think about how to deal with slow internet.
-   (Ping?, disadvantage: overhead, not a good predicator of the internet?, really interaction can stil be slow.)
+   (Ping?, disadvantage: overhead, not a good predicator of the internet?, real interaction can stil be slow, we actually make the request slower, what we really need to measure is the request time for a specific operation)
 1. TODO: when we are syncing, give user a way to show loading screen.
 1. TODO: let user decide what kind of error they want to define as offline